 Pea Patch Island Ferry

-The Park Office houses the ticket booth, gift shop and also has schedules for the ferry trips.
+The Park Office houses the ticket booth, gift shop, and also has schedules for the ferry trips.
 Purchase your tickets and you are off to the dock to catch the ferry to the island.
-After a short boat ride, hop off the ferry and begin your journey with a long walk along a very long wooden boardwalk.
-At the the end waited a truck pulled wagon "reminiscent of a hay ride" to the entrance of Fort Delaware.
+After a short ferry boat ride, hop off the ferry and begin your journey with a long walk along a wooden boardwalk.
+At the end waits a truck pulled wagon "reminiscent of a hayride" to the entrance of Fort Delaware.

-The docks at Delaware City.
+The Docks at Delaware City

-Arrival at the Fort.
+Arrival at the Fort

 This grand entrance leads into the main courtyard and the beginning of your exploration.
-I decided to go left here, but if you are hungry or in need of a drink, turn right and look for the small open air food court for snacks and drinks.
-I remember seeing a guy cooking chicken breast, hamburgers, and hotdogs on a grill the last time we were there.
+I decided to go left here, but if you are hungry or in need of a drink, turn right and look for the small open-air food court for snacks and drinks.
+I remember seeing a guy cooking chicken breasts, hamburgers, and hotdogs on a grill the last time we were there.

-Special Events at the Fort.
+Special Events at the Fort

-Points of interest
+Points of Interest

-Beautiful views of the Delaware River, New Jersey and Delaware await you from the top of this Mega Fort.
-Cannons and emplacements conjure images of great battles being waged, as this Fort would protect the ports of Philadelphia and Wilmington.
+Beautiful views of the Delaware River, New Jersey, and Delaware await you from the top of this Mega Fort.
+Cannons and emplacements conjure images of great battles being waged, as this Fort would protect the ports of Philadelphia and Wilmington as well as Trenton, the former temporary capital of America.
 Explore the photos I have included and may your trip yield as much fun and interest as it did for my daughter and I.

 Depending on how much time you have left, you must stop and check out the quaint shops on the strip next to the docks.
-I did not stop in to eat, but I have heard that Crabby Dicks is a great and cool place to eat and hang out.
-Visit the Delaware City Brewhouse and Grill, this looks like a cool inexpensive place to stop and quench your thirst and grab a bite to eat.
+I did not stop in to eat, but I have heard that Crabby Dicks is a great place to eat and hang out.
+Visit the Delaware City Brewhouse and Grill, this looks like a cool, inexpensive place to stop and quench your thirst and grab a bite to eat.
 My daughter loved the ice cream shop....of course.
 The awesome pink bench around the tree outside was just great.
-Keep your eyes open at my home page.
+Keep your eyes open on my home page.
 This spring I intend to visit nearby Fort DuPont!!!